lagom/lagom/docs/manual/java/releases/Migration15.md

 Lagom 1.5.0 now has support for SSL calls for gRPC integration and a new build setting was introduced to configure the https port for a given service manually.

 In Maven, the new setting is called `serviceHttpsPort`.
 To keep the names aligned, we are deprecating `servicePort` in favour of `serviceHttpPort`.

 In sbt, the new setting is called `lagomServiceHttpsPort`.
 To keep the names aligned, we are deprecating `lagomServicePort` in favour of `lagomServiceHttpPort`.

-TODO: add links to gRPC integration and SSL support documentation.

 ### Persistence testkit `TestUtil`